-Report a Case of Benefit Fraud
+Report Benefit Fraud

 What is benefit fraud?

-Some examples of fraudulent claims involve:
+Some examples of benefit fraud are:

 - not declaring the full amount of income, savings or capital